Sutherland AFC

 The Sutherland Australian Football Club is an Australian rules football club based in the Sydney region of the Sutherland Shire.

 The Southern Power (as they are known) play their home games at Lincoln Oval (Waratah Park No. 4) in Sutherland.
 The club competes in the Sydney AFL competition, with 3 Men's and 1 Women's sides.
-Seniors compete in the Sydney AFL Division 2, Division 3, Division 5 and Womens Division 2.
-There are also Youth Girls teams.
+Seniors compete in the Sydney AFL Division 2, Division 4, Division 6 and Women's Division 1.

 Formation

 Sutherland Australian Football Club Inc. was founded in 1972 in the Sydney Football Association (SFA).
 Founding members included Kerry and Rob Mowlam (Rob was the First President), Ray Jemmeson, Graham Baldock and Bill Free.
 The club was known as the Southern Sharks until 2008 when, at an Extraordinary General Meeting, the club members voted unanimously to change their name to the Southern Power.
 Reasons behind the change included a desire for the Senior and Under 18's teams to play under the same team colours and emblem, and also a wish for the team differentiate itself from the many other teams in the region who had the Shark as their emblem.